apache/spark/docs/running-on-kubernetes.md

 ```

 Status and logs of failed executor pods can be checked in similar ways.
 Finally, deleting the driver pod will clean up the entire spark
-application, includling all executors, associated service, etc. The driver pod can be thought of as the Kubernetes representation of
+application, including all executors, associated service, etc. The driver pod can be thought of as the Kubernetes representation of
 the Spark application.

 ## Kubernetes Features